Tuesday, June 3, 2014

 IF YOU VISIT PARIS, THINK OF STAYING IN AN AREA THAT MOST TOURISTS OVERLOOK

-The junction of three bus and three métro lines at City Hall make this outlying area accessible.
+The junction of three bus and three métro lines at City Hall put the area about 20 minutes from the center.

 Hotel web site